zeph0x/boltpocket/README.md

 # ⚡ BoltPocket

 Self-hosted Bitcoin wallet with NFC card payments.
-Tap your card to pay at any Lightning merchant.
+Tap your card to pay at any boltcard supporting merchant.

 ## Features